getreu/tp-note/docs/source/tpnote--manpage.md

 [Classic Shell Scripting.pdf](<Classic Shell Scripting.pdf>)
 ```

-The configuration file variables '`filename.extensions_*`' list all the file
+The configuration file variable '`filename.extensions`' list all the file
 extensions that Tp-Note recognizes as own file types.
 Only foreign file types
 can be annotated.